Why AI Music Models Ignore Your "No Drums" Prompt

 Stem separation does not ask an AI to imagine changes.
 It analyzes a finished audio file and extracts drum frequencies using machine learning, leaving clean vocals, bass and instruments behind.

-- Costs extra credits after limited free uses
+- Uses Suno's own usage limits after limited free uses

 - Quality is inconsistent compared to specialized tools